88-Pallav/git-intermediate/README.md

 and end points of each branch

 // Fast forward merge

                         Branch_A
 c1 -----> c2 -----> c3
                         Branch_B

-All commits are added witha c'mn ancestor commits
+All commits are added witha c'mon ancestor commits

 // The merge commit

               (merge commit)
 c1 -----> c3 -----> c5 ---- branch A
   \                /